-Last but not least, on behalf of the Board and the management of the Group, I wish to express our heartfelt appreciation to all staff for their dedicated efforts over the years.
-I also wish to extend our sincere gratitude to all of our shareholders, investors, customers, suppliers and business partners for their constant support.
+Last but not the least, on behalf of the Board and the management of the Group, I wish to express my heartfelt appreciation to all our staff for their hard work and also to our shareholders for their unreserved support in the past years.
+Herein, I thank all of our shareholders, investors, customers, suppliers and business partners for their constant endorsement and backing.